MicrosoftDocs/Azure-RMSDocs/README.md

 # Github repository for Microsoft technical documentation

-You've found one of the GitHub repositories that houses the source for [Microsoft technical content](https://learn.microsoft.com/).
+You've found one of the GitHub repositories that houses the source content for [Microsoft Learn](https://learn.microsoft.com/).

 ## Microsoft Open Source Code of Conduct